THATBLADEBOY/THATBLADEBOY/README.md

-# 👋 Hello!
+# 👋 Hey!

-You can call me **Austin**, checkout out my website for more about me and my thoughts around development https://austinblade.com
+You can call me **Austin**, checkout out my website for more about me https://austinblade.com

 ![](https://komarev.com/ghpvc/?username=THATBLADEBOY&color=gray)